Energy

 Endesa will invest €10.6 billion until 2028, and half of that will go to distribution networks.

-The energy company expects to increase its profits by 18% in 2025.
+The energy company's profits rise by 18% in 2025

 Endesa's CEO, José Bogas, and the financial director, Marco Palermo.

-2 min
+3 min

 BarcelonaEndesa will invest a total of €10.6 billion between 2026 and 2028, the company announced on Tuesday, presenting its strategic plan for the next two years.
 Of that investment, 5.5 billion euros will go to the distribution network (52% of the total), according to the company.
 This investment plan is the company's largest in the last twelve years (since it began operating solely in the Iberian Peninsula), exceeding the previous strategic plan for 2024-2026, which amounted to €9.6 billion, by 10%.
-The company also presented its 2025 results to the Spanish National Securities Market Commission (CNMV), which surpassed the upper end of forecasts for both gross profit (EBITDA), at €5.756 billion, a 9% increase, and net ordinary profit, which grew by 18%.
+The company has also submitted its 2025 results to the Spanish National Securities Market Commission (CNMV).
+These results have surpassed the upper end of forecasts for both gross profit (EBITDA) – €5.756 billion, up 9% – and net ordinary profit – which grew by 18% to €2.
 The company will propose increasing the dividend to be distributed to its shareholders by 20% more than previously planned (€1.30), to €1.58 per share.
 This figure is also 20% higher than the dividend distributed in the previous year and represents a dividend yield of over 5% for the year.

-The company has reported that more than half of the resources in the new investment plan, 5.5 billion (40% more than in the previous plan), will be allocated to strengthening the electricity grid, clarifying that this will be the case provided that the royal decree is approved to allow investment above the current regulatory limitand that 100% of the investments made are recognized.
-This significant outlay will open the door to more new customer connections in a context of widespread saturation of this infrastructure throughout Spain and in Endesa's distribution areas: 88% and 94%, respectively.
+The company has reported that more than half of the resources in the new investment plan, €5.5 billion (40% more than in the previous plan), will be allocated to strengthening the electricity grid.
+However, it clarifies that this will be the case provided that the royal decree is approved to allow investment above the current regulatory limit and that 100% of the investments made be recognized.
+This substantial outlay will open the door to more new customer connections in a context of widespread saturation of this infrastructure throughout Spain and in Endesa's distribution areas: 88% and 94%, respectively.

-The company indicated that the 2025 results were achieved with a 2% increase in adjusted electricity demand across the Iberian Peninsula; and with prices of pool The Iberian wholesale market, highly competitive on a European scale, stands at €65/MWh, but this figure increased by an additional €16/MWh due to the extra cost of ancillary services, €5/MWh higher than the previous year.
-This extra cost is a consequence of the costs of the so-called enhanced operation deployed by the system operator. after the massive blackout on April 28 which left the Iberian Peninsula in darkness.
+The company has indicated that the 2025 results were achieved with a 2% increase in adjusted electricity demand across the Iberian Peninsula, and with prices of pool The Iberian wholesale market, highly competitive on a European scale, stands at €65/MWh, but this figure increased by an additional €16/MWh due to the extra cost of ancillary services, €5/MWh higher than the previous year.
+This extra cost is a consequence of the costs of the so-called enhanced operation deployed by the system operator. after the massive blackout on April 28, which left the Iberian Peninsula in darkness.

 stats